wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 If you’re going back as a normal returning Malaysian, it is not mandatory to do a swab test; you will be swabbed on entry into Malaysia and be quarantined for 10 days.

-However, if you complete an RT-PCR (<span style="text-decoration:underline;">not</span> RTK antigen) swab test within 72 hours before departure to Malaysia, you will skip the arrival swab and have your quarantine shortened to 7 days.
+However, if you complete an RT-PCR (**not** RTK antigen) swab test within 72 hours before departure to Malaysia, you will skip the arrival swab and have your quarantine shortened to 7 days.
 See [here](#how-much-will-the-quarantine-cost) for costs and [here](#how-many-days-is-the-quarantine-going-to-be) for explanation and sources.

 For those returning from Singapore, you can find a list of RT-PCR swab test providers [here](https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers).